 White versus brown eggs.
 BB cream versus foundation.
 Bourbon versus whiskey.
 We’re never too proud to ask for clarification when we need it.
-Thus, when it recently came to our attention that coverlets and bedspreads are not in fact the same thing (who knew?), we set out to clear things up tout suite.
+Thus, when it recently came to our attention that coverlets, quilts and bedspreads are not, in fact, the same thing (who knew?), we set out to clear things up tout suite.
 Here, find everything you need to know about what makes a coverlet different, how to style one and of course, our favorite selections to shop now.

 Pro tip: Even with a floor-grazing bedspread, invest in a bed skirt or dust ruffle to finish the look and avoid exposing the frame when bedding shifts as you sleep.